 When your neighborhood pub stops serving your favorite English bitter, what can you do?
 Make your own, of course.
 Homebrewers thrive on the challenge of recreating the round malts and bracing hops of popular beer styles.
 Armed with a hydrometer, experienced homebrewers can construct a beer from the ground up, starting with specific gravity.

-A hydrometer measures the density of a liquid solution by comparing the weight of that solution with the weight of pure water, measured as 1.000 at 60° F (16° C).
+A hydrometer measures the density of a liquid solution by comparing the weight of that solution with the weight of pure water, measured as 1.000 at 60 °F (16 °C).
 Expressed as specific gravity, this density represents the amount of soluble matter, such as sucrose, dissolved in water.
-For example the density of a five-gallon extract brew using seven pounds of dry malt extract measures 1.055 specific gravity after boiling for an hour, cooling, and mixing well with pre-boiled water.
+For example the density of a five-gallon (19-L) extract brew using seven pounds (3.2 kg) of dried malt extract should measure 1.063 specific gravity after boiling for an hour, cooling, and mixing well with pre-boiled water.

 The first gravity reading measures original gravity (OG), which includes the percentage of soluble sugars available to the yeast to metabolize into alcohol and carbon dioxide.
 Original gravity is one half of the equation that determines alcohol percentage.
 The other half is final gravity (FG), sometimes called terminal gravity.
 This is the measurement taken after the yeast is finished consuming fermentable sugars, leaving behind non-fermentable sugars, proteins, and peptides.